ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ![ga_chi](https://avatars3.githubusercontent.com/u/12513784?s=200&v=4)

-## wdi-10-chi _fluff-hounds_
+## wdi-11-chi _curious-turtles_

 # Full Stack Sinatra with ActiveRecord, Sessions, and Bcrypt

 Follow each step of this lab.
-For each step, try to do it yourself and see if you can get it to work.
+For each step, try to do it yourself first and see if you can get it to work.
 If you're stumped, click the arrow by "Details" to show the hidden code (works best when this file is viewed on github).

-If you end up using the code here, type it out yourself.

-For a few sections, the code is not hidden.
+For example:

 <details>